J-Ashby17/ezstrings/README.md

 # ezstrings
 Parse encoded or mixed encoding text to find english words.
-Has context options if you are flag searching!
+Use --search to look for keywords in combination with --context x if youre flag searching!